alahirajeffrey/Janatahack-machine-learning-in-agriculture/README.md

 # Janatahack-machine-learning-in-agriculture
 This project is part of the Janatahack: Machine learning in agriculture on analytics vidhya.
-The goal of this project is to predict the outcome of a planting season
+The goal of this project is to predict the outcome of a planting season i.e :
+- whether the crop would be healthy (alive),
+- damaged by pesticides or
+- damaged by other reasons.